chriselsen/etl-adsbx/README.md

 ## Deployment

-Deployment into the CloudTAK environment for ETL tasks is done via automatic releases to the TAK.NZ AWS environment.
+Deployment into the CloudTAK environment for ETL tasks is done via automatic releases to the CAL-OES AWS environment.

 Github actions will build and push docker releases on every version tag which can then be automatically configured via the CloudTAK API.